They say music is a universal language. Let’s chat.

 Mayville State was granted permission to offer a minor in music education beginning in the fall of 2011.
 Students earning the minor will be certified to teach music in grades K-8 in North Dakota.
 The minor pairs nicely with majors in elementary education and early childhood education and has been developed to meet the need for qualified music teachers in area school districts.

-While the music education minor has been designed to complement any education major in early childhood through elementary levels, it would also work well with majors in several academic disciplines at Mayville State, including business administration, computer information systems, fitness and wellness, and communication.
+While the music education minor has been designed to complement any education major in early childhood through elementary levels, it would also work well with majors in several academic disciplines at Mayville State, including business administration, fitness and wellness, and communication.
 A major strength of the music education minor is its flexibility.
 Because it is a composite minor, students have the ability to choose an emphasis in vocal or instrumental music, or even both.
 Transfer students may have previous classes in the music areas accepted toward the minor at Mayville State.

 For more information, contact: